Expanding bipartite Bell inequalities for maximum multi-partite randomness: Certifying bits of DI randomness

 \subsection{MABK value and maximum randomness}

 Above we gave a new one parameter construction for certifying $N$ bits of device-independent randomness in any $N$-party 2-input 2-output scenario.
 Now we will study some properties of the correlations used to certify maximum randomness.
-In particular we're interested in how maximal randomness and nonlocality tradeoff against each other.
-For instance, how nonlocal can correlations be whilst certifying maximal randomness?
+We are specifically interested in how maximal randomness and MABK violation tradeoff against each other.
+In particular, how large can the MABK violation of a correlation be whilst certifying maximal randomness?